-To be eligible for consideration, candidates must be a current member of an EurAI member organisation.
-Usually only individuals who have made contributions to AI for a decade or more after receiving their PhD (or are at an equivalent career stage) will be selected.
+To be eligible for consideration, candidates must be current members of a EurAI member organization.
+Usually, only individuals who have made contributions to AI for a decade or more after receiving their PhD (or are at an equivalent career stage) will be selected.

 There are two ways that an individual can be nominated: